neuralmimicry/BrainHarmonics/README.md

 # BrainHarmonics
 # This file forms the basis of build requirements to get the software to compile.
+# Original code donated to the Open Source community by the NeuralMimicry Project, Paul Isaac's.
+08-Apr-2020.
+# Ongoing code to be managed via Linaro
+# (c) Linaro 2020.
+# May be freely copied whilst maintaining reference to origin and copyright.

 For cross-platform compatibility